isomorphisms/Idris-dev/docs/tutorial/starting.rst

 Prerequisites
 =============

+//is this no longer true?……

 Before installing Idris, you will need to make sure you have all of the necessary libraries and tools.
 You will need:

 - A fairly recent version of `GHC <https://www.haskell.org/ghc/>`_.
 The